-Previous research indicated that Dx5+Dy10 is the superior HMW-GS subunit pair for wheat processing quality (Anderson and Bekes 2011).
-The lack of Dx5+Dy10 adversely affects gluten strength and bread quality (Jiang et al. 2019).
-The absence of only Dx5 decreases the sodium dodecyl sulfate sedimentation value (Wu et al. 2010).
-The overexpression of Dx5 increases the mixing time and lowers the peak resistance, which may result in overstrong dough unsuitable for bread-making (Blechl et al. 2007; León et al. 2009).
-The expression of Dy10 in transgenic wheat increases dough development times and mixing tolerance (Blechl et al. 2007; León et al. 2009).
+Previous research indicated that Dx5+Dy10 is the superior HMW-GS subunit pair for wheat processing quality (Anderson and Bekes 2011), and the lack of Dx5+Dy10 adversely affects gluten strength and bread quality (Jiang et al. 2019).
+The absence of only Dx5 reduces the sodium dodecyl sulfate sedimentation value (Wu et al. 2010).
+The overexpression of Dx5 increases the mixing time and lowers the peak resistance, which may result in overly strong dough that is unsuitable for bread-making (Blechl et al. 2007; León et al. 2009).
+The expression of Dy10 in transgenic wheat increases dough development time and mixing tolerance (Blechl et al. 2007; León et al. 2009).
 However, the critical effects of Dy10 on wheat processing quality remain uncharacterized.